mnoble23/intelligent-rostering-system/README.md

 - Endpoints to post availability entries (single and multiple)
 - Implemented initial roster generation logic (very basic so far)
 - Database now fully integrated
+- Connected React frontend with backend

 ## Next Steps
-- Begin frontend React dashboard
+- Add features to React app so that a user can submit availability and generate rosters
 - Once frontend partially implemented, improve roster generation logic to adhere to all constraints (will be easier with better roster visualisation through frontend)
 - Also must change logic to ensure that roster generation is never duplicating shifts or any other issues